gillian-guide/gillian-guide.github.io/docs/en/extras/multiplayer.md

         After buying the game, go to the library, select the game and right click - Manage - CD keys and copy the key somewhere.
 You can refund it now.
     === "Trying out random keys online"
-        This one is pretty self-explanatory - just go around online and look for random GFWL keys - preferably with [Legacy (Per-Title 5x5) activation](https://www.pcgamingwiki.com/wiki/Games_for_Windows_-_LIVE#List_of_games_using_Games_for_Windows_-_LIVE) - they have multiple uses, so you might get lucky.
+        This one is pretty self-explanatory - just go around online and look for random GFWL keys - preferably with [Legacy (5x5) activation](https://www.pcgamingwiki.com/wiki/Games_for_Windows_-_LIVE#List_of_games_using_Games_for_Windows_-_LIVE) - they have multiple uses, so you might get lucky.
 This Discord server might help you:

         [:simple-discord: Grand Theft RevIVal](https://discord.gg/Wn5eCWGcpb){ .md-button .md-button--primary }
     === "RevIVal's community method"